 Sometimes we'd go to old stations with giant tape measures and take measurements and detailed plans of the old structures to have them on file for future models.

-He appreciated and knew great stories about whatever his subject matter was, and he was able to explain things in a way that was exciting and clearly illustrated 'what it must have really been like back then'.
+He appreciated and knew great stories about whatever his subject matter was, and he was able to document and explain things in a way that so clearly illustrated 'what it must have really been like'.

-He was a master modeller and would often support his appetite for new expensive models by meticulously building and painting craftsman kits for other friends in the hobby, often in exchange for new brass locomotives or other models..
+He was a master modeller and would often support his appetite for new models by meticulously building and painting detailed craftsman kits for other friends in the hobby, often in exchange for new brass locomotives and other models..